asdfugil/discord.bio/README.md

 Represent an incomplete profile key|type|meaning
 ---|---|---
-id| number                                              |The discord.bio ID of the profile. user| [PartialProfileSettings](###PartialProfileSettings) |The settings of this profile. discord| [User](###User)                                     |The user of this profile
+user| [PartialProfileSettings](###PartialProfileSettings) |The settings of this profile. discord| [User](###User)                                     |The user of this profile